idbentley/idbentley.github.io/_posts/blog/2021-07-09-github-pair-concern.md

 In the weeks that have passed since GitHub opened their [Copilot](https://copilot.github.com/) project to developer preview, I've been trying to determine if my negative feelings towards the project are justified, or if I am just a Dinosaur who is afraid of the future.
 After some additional reading, and looking at many samples from the project, I've finally decided that I'm not wrong, and that it was about time to put together my thoughts.

 There have been several embarrassing, but unsurprising revelations that have popped up over the past weeks, and it has become almost too easy to criticize the project.
 People have brought up incredibly legitimate concerns about the project's ability to plagiarize code, ignore important licensing information, and reduce the security of our software projects.

 While I agree with most of these concerns, I keep coming back to a concern of my own.
+Github claims that Copilot is "Your AI pair programmer" - but example after example show that _Copilot should be treated as a pairing partner_.

-Copilot isn't a pair programmer, and if it is widely used it _will reduce the quality of our code bases_.
+In this post, I will look to real world examples of Copilot being a bad pair programmer, and discuss the inherent limitations in this system.
+I believe that if Copilot is treated as a pairing partner, it _will reduce the quality of our code bases_.

 ## Part 1: Copilot Isn't a Pair Programmer

-Github's claims that Copilot is "Your AI pair programmer", which implies a lot about what we should expect the software to do.
-There is no definition of Pair Programming that's going to satisfy everyone, people pair for a lot of reasons: education, reduced bugs, developer satisfaction (through team building, socialization), etc.  With that being said, I think we safely assume that Copilot isn't intended as a social tool, and it wouldn't really be fair to judge it in that way.
+Github marketing material state emphatically that Copilot is "Your AI pair programmer", which implies a lot about what we should expect the software to do.
+There is no definition of Pair Programming that's going to satisfy everyone, but I believe that the fundamental reasons that we pair are well summarized by a series of questions, that can be asked in retrospect.
+Good pairing should lead us to answer yes to most, if not all of these questions.
+Did pair programming reduce bugs in my software?
+Did pair programming encourage best-practices?
+Did pair programming identify syntax mistakes before my compiler?

-I, therefore, will evaluate Copilot as a Pair Programmer based on three questions: Does Copilot reduce software bugs?
-Does Copilot encourage best-practices?
-Does Copilot spot your syntax mistakes before you compile your code?

 Let's look at a few example cases, in order to determine how Copilot ranks as a pairing partner.